On this page

 • MI, H(var₁), H(var₂) — appended when the Append raw MI / Append entropies checkboxes are enabled for IT methods

-• Interpretation — if the interpretation setting is turned on
+• Interpretation — if the interpretation setting is turned on.
+For failed pairs, this column shows the specific reason for the error instead.

 Interpretation